sandeeppaulraj/machine-learning/projects/capstone/stock_price_predictor.md

 We are dealing with time series data and data has to be handled chronologically.
 Also the stock price data is continuous is nature.
 So essentially we will have 5 years worth of data to predict the next trading day's closing stock price.

 For the initial exploratory analysis, I read in the data and realize that the dates increase, i.e in the csv file and data frame February 1 will come before February 2.
 I reverse the order of the rows of data.
 I would like to explain the reversal of order: This is done since while visualizing my data, I prefer to see the dataframe with the more recent date on top.
-I depict this in my data frame that can be seen in the ipython notebook.
+I depict this in my data frame that can be seen in the ipython notebook.Another reason for doing this is becuase when we plot some graphs the most recent dates will be on the right

 In the associated ipython notebook I also have another column  where I store the difference between the highest and lowest daily stock price.
 This may prove to be useful in my analysis as this provides a daily trading range.